iridl/miconf/piconf/piconf.md

         3 ^ 3 = 27
         . . .

 Python uses whitespace (indentation) to define program blocks.
 The templates assume the current indentation.
-If you want to increase or decrease the amount of indentation, you use `pass` statement.
+If you want to increase or decrease the amount of indentation, use `pass` statement with proper indentation.

 For example: